Cross Browser Testing using Selenium WebDriver

 Cross Browser Testing

-So we need to ensure that the web application will work as expected in all popular browsers so that more people can access it and use it.
+So we need to ensure that the web application will work as expected in all popular browsers, so that more people can access it and use it.

-Reason Cross Browser Issues
+Reasons for Cross Browser Issues

 1. Font size mismatch in different browsers.